Private Lectures

 2) Experiencing Rembrandthuis, the home he lived and worked in, with some great paintings and numerous etchings.

-3) Seeing all 330 Rembrandt paintings in the Magna Plaza building behind the Royal Palace/Town Hall
+3) Seeing all 330 Rembrandt paintings in reproduction, in the Magna Plaza building behind the Royal Palace/Town Hall

 Rijksmuseum tour.
 The glorious national collection.